daylinmorgan/brain/slipbox/euqd-practical-nixos.md

 ## Build Failures

 If I am suddenly needing to build something that is usually built by `nixos` I need to check if build failures are happening on hydra.
-If they aren't it means I've changed the closure somehow, otherwise the error is uptream and should in theory be resolved eventually.
+If they aren't it means I've changed the closure somehow, otherwise the error is upstream and should in theory be resolved eventually.

 The ui for hydra is kind of a nightmare.
 But there is [`hydra-check`](https://github.com/nix-community/hydra-check) for the fastest check of single package.